banerjee-souvik/parcel-pilot/README.md

-**Status:** chat loop, guardrails, tracing, the structured UI (timeline/date-picker/confirm/success cards), the confirm/cancel endpoints, resumable streams, the landing page, `/traces`, the eval suite, unit tests, and a Playwright smoke test are all working end-to-end locally, with CI wired up.
-Not yet deployed — this README gets a live URL once it is.
+**Status:** chat loop, guardrails, tracing, the structured UI (timeline/date-picker/confirm/success cards), the confirm/cancel endpoints, resumable streams, the landing page, `/traces`, the eval suite, unit tests, and a Playwright smoke test are all working end-to-end, deployed on Vercel (Neon Postgres + Upstash Redis in production), with CI wired up.

 ## Local development